My 5-star rated Ooni Fyra is perfect for family pizza nights

-When I first unpacked the Ooni Fyra pizza oven, I was surprised by how small it looked but this has definitely turned out to be its main advantage.
+When I first unpacked the Ooni Fyra, I was surprised by how small it looked but this has definitely turned out to be its main advantage.
 It’s incredibly lightweight and portable, plus it’s small enough to sit perfectly on top of our raised planting table, which also doubles up as an outdoor kitchen worktop space when we have BBQs.

 It also takes up minimal space in the shed (always a plus point when it's already crammed to the rafters), so we can easily store it when not in use.
-If you don’t have storage space, you can also buy an Ooni-branded cover to fit this particular oven.
+If you don’t have storage space, you can also buy a Fyra pizza oven cover from Ooni to fit this particular oven.
 The cover also has carry handles, so you could easily take this to the beach, a friend’s house or even on camping trips too.

-I also received a bag of Ooni Premium hardwood pellets and an Ooni 12″ classic pizza peel to help us get started.
+I also received a bag of Ooni Premium hardwood pellets and a 12″ pizza peel to help us get started.

 Assembling the Ooni Fyra pizza oven was incredibly simple.
 As someone who has zero patience when it comes to following assembly instructions (my Ikea flatpack meltdowns are fairly legendary in our house), this couldn’t have been more straightforward.

 You simply remove the main body of the oven from the box and then unfold the legs which support the main part of the oven.
 The grate is then inserted before you slide the pizza stone into the base of the oven.
 The main chimney (the taller section at the front) then slots together and you lock it into place, and then the fuel hopper (the smaller cylinder at the back) is slotted in.
 Finally the door and chimney cap go on and you're good to go.